woleet/woleet-cli/README.md

 - config file
 - default value (if any)

-There is also a special environnement variable or config path to disable environnement configuration and configuration file:
+There is also a special environment variable or config path to disable environment configuration and configuration file:

 ```bash
 woleet-cli --config "DISABLED" ...